 The original PFAS chemicals (like Teflon) are known as “long-chain” because they have a long carbon and fluorine chain.
 Today, the production of the long carbon chain chemicals like PFOA and PFOS have been largely phased out.
 There are now new PFAS chemicals being used that are referred to as “small-chain” because they have a shorter carbon-fluorine chain.
 The problem with this new class of small chain chemicals is their small size which makes them even more persistent in the environment and even more difficult to clean up.

 We get exposed to PFAS through many different means including through our cookware, drinking water, personal care products (such as makeup), period underwear, clothing, and air.
-And unfortunately, most of us have high levels of PFOA in our systems, with greater than 99% of the United States population found to have PFOA in their serum when tested in the 2003–2004 National Health and Nutrition Examination Survey (NHANES).
+And unfortunately, most of us have high levels of PFOA in our systems, with more than 99% of the United States population having PFOA in their blood when tested.

-PFAS, even at low doses and in small amounts, can be dangerous to health and have many potential health concerns including but not limited to:
+PFAS, even at low doses can be dangerous to health and have many potential health effects including but not limited to:

-- They are endocrine disruptors or hormone disruptors.
+- They are endocrine disruptors or hormone disruptors and can cause weight gain and diabetes.

 - Increase the risks of certain cancers including thyroid and kidney cancer.